 Beryllium is a...

 Beryllium sensitization (BeS) is a process whereby individuals exposed to beryllium dust develop a hypersensitivity reaction to it.
-A sizeable proportion of these individuals can progress to chronic beryllium lung disease with ongoing exposure.
+A sizable proportion of these individuals can progress to chronic beryllium lung disease with ongoing exposure.

 Bifid or forked or bifurcated rib is a congenital skeletal abnormality of the rib cage with the cleaved sternal end into two.
 They are thought to occur in ~0.2% of the population and there may be a female as well as right-sided predilection 2.